mathworks-ref-arch/matlab-on-azure-win/releases/R2024a/README.md

 | --- | --- |
 | Use this option to deploy the resources in a new virtual network<br><br><a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmathworks-ref-arch%2Fmatlab-on-azure-win%2Fmaster%2Freleases%2FR2024a%2Fazuredeploy-R2024a.json" target="_blank"><img src="https://aka.ms/deploytoazurebutton"/></a></br></br> | Use this option to deploy the resources in an existing virtual network <br><br><a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmathworks-ref-arch%2Fmatlab-on-azure-win%2Fmaster%2Freleases%2FR2024a%2Fazuredeploy-existing-vnet-R2024a.json" target="_blank"><img src="https://aka.ms/deploytoazurebutton"/></a></br></br> |

-> VM Platform: Windows Server 2022
+> VM Platform: Windows Server 2022 (R2023a and later), Windows Server 2019 (R2022b and earlier)

 > MATLAB&reg; Release: R2024a

+To deploy a custom machine image, see [Deploy Your Own Machine Image](#deploy-your-own-machine-image).

 ## Step 2.
 Configure the Cloud Resources